 - 5. ALT alternate base(s): Comma-separated list of alternate non-reference alleles.
 These alleles do not have to be called in any of the samples.
-Each allele in this list must be one of: a non-empty String of bases (A,C,G,T,N; case insensitive); the '' symbol (allele missing due to overlapping deletion); the MISSING value '.' (no variant); an angle-bracketed ID String ("<ID>"); the unspecified allele "<>" as described in Section 5.5; or a breakend replacement string as described in Section 5.4.
+Options are base Strings made up of the bases A,C,G,T,N (case insensitive) or the '\' symbol (allele missing due to overlapping deletion) or a MISSING value '.' (no variant) or an angle-bracketed ID String ("<ID>") or a breakend replacement string as described in Section 5.4.
 If there are no alternative alleles, then the MISSING value must be used.
+In other words, the ALT field must be a symbolic allele, or a breakend replacement string, or match the regular expression '([ACGTNacgtn]+|\\|\.)\$.
 Tools processing VCF files are not required to preserve case in the allele String, except for IDs, which are case sensitive.
 (String; no whitespace, commas, or angle-brackets are permitted in the ID String itself) - 6.
 QUAL quality: Phred-scaled quality score for the assertion made in ALT. i.e. $-10log{10}$ prob(call in ALT is wrong).
 If ALT is '.' (no variant) then this is $-10log{10}$ prob(variant), and if ALT is not '.' this is $-10log{10}$ prob(no variant).
 If unknown, the MISSING value must be specified.
+(Float)

-(Float) - 7.
-FILTER filter status: PASS if this position has passed all filters, i.e., a call is made at this position.
+- 7. FILTER filter status: PASS if this position has passed all filters, i.e., a call is made at this position.
 Otherwise, if the site has not passed all filters, a semicolon-separated list of codes for filters that fail. e.g. "q10;s50" might indicate that at this site the quality is below 10 and the number of samples with data is below 50% of the total number of samples.
 '0' is reserved and must not be used as a filter String.
 If filters have not been applied, then this field must be set to the MISSING value.
 (String, no whitespace or semicolons permitted, duplicate values not allowed.) - 8.
 INFO additional information: Semicolon-separated series of additional information fields, or the MISS-ING value '.' if none are present.
 Each subfield consists of a short key with optional values in the format: key[=value[,...,value]].
 Literal semicolon (';') and equals sign ('=') characters are not permitted in these values, and literal commas (',') are permitted only as delimiters for lists of values; characters with special meaning can be encoded using percent encoding, see Section 1.2.
 Space characters are allowed in values.

-INFO keys must match the regular expression ^([A-Za-z][0-9A-Za-z.]|1000G)\$, please note that "1000G" is allowed as a special legacy value.
+INFO keys must match the regular expression ^([A-Za-z\][0-9A-Za-z\.]\|1000G)\$, please note that "1000G" is allowed as a special legacy value.
 Duplicate keys are not allowed.
 Arbitrary keys are permitted, although those listed in Table 1 and described below are reserved (albeit optional).